-However, noticing pain on the right side of the chest can also be a sign of problems in the digestive system, lungs, and even the heart.
-In all cases, chest pain should always be promptly assessed and treated as needed.
+However, noticing pain on the right side of the chest can also be a sign of a serious problem in the digestive system, lungs, and even the heart.
+Therefore, any time you feel any chest pain, you should be promptly assessed and treated as needed.

 If your right chest pain occurs frequently, is very intense, worsens with time, or if it occurs with other symptoms such as tingling in the arm and face, difficulty breathing, or fainting, call an ambulance or proceed to a hospital immediately.
-These symptoms can be a sign of a life-threatening problems, such as a heart attack.
+These symptoms can be a sign of a life-threatening condition, such as a heart attack.

 The most common causes of right-sided chest pain include: